andrewcooke/pytyp/pytyp.rst

 Some languages have static type systems, letting the compiler check for errors before the program is run.
-Often, in languages like Java, this seems more of a hinderance than a help; many people prefer Python for the freedom associated with a lack of type declarations.
+Often, in languages like Java, this seems more of a hindrance than a help; many people prefer Python for the freedom associated with a lack of type declarations.

 But other languages — like Haskell and Scala — are using types in interesting